lyuwenhan/minecraft-java-edition-mods/best-armor/README.md

 The Red Shulker Box contains 26 full-power administrator items.

-Its equipment uses extreme enchantments, custom attributes, extended interaction range, unbreakable components, and other item data that cannot normally be created through standard Survival gameplay.
+Its equipment uses extreme enchantments, custom attributes, extended interaction range, unbreakable components, and other item data that cannot normally be created in standard Survival gameplay.

 #### Melee Weapons